-Apart from authentic travel experiences, sustainable choices and other trends, one of the emerging trends is of travelers seeking not only cultural but also educational enhancement.
+Apart from authentic travel experiences, sustainable choices, and other trends, one of the emerging trends is of travelers seeking not only cultural but also educational enhancement.
 Knowledge and personal growth are one of the main pillars of transformational travel, thus making the travel experience truly life-changing and allowing for advancement in personal and professional life.

 A good example of education coupled up with hospitality is the partnership between TED talks and the Marriott hotel chain.
-“We are delivering a series of original content, events and experiences that will spark travelers’ creativity and inspire new perspectives,” said Matthew Carroll, vice president and global brand manager, Marriott Hotels.
-And as you may know, creativity, new perspectives and ideas are the fast track to a permanent change in lifestyle.
+“We are delivering a series of original content, events, and experiences that will spark travelers’ creativity and inspire new perspectives,” said Matthew Carroll, vice president, and global brand manager, Marriott Hotels.
+And as you may know, creativity, new perspectives, and ideas are the fast track to a permanent change in lifestyle.

 How the Travel Industry Can Benefit Local Communities

-While the fast growth of the travel industry is sometimes blamed for having negative impacts on local communities, environment and other spheres, there are several potential benefits to the changes in luxury travel trends.
+While the fast growth of the travel industry is sometimes blamed for having negative impacts on local communities, the environment and other spheres, there are several potential benefits to the changes in luxury travel trends.

 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.

-How the needs Translate into Sustainable Impact
+How the Needs Translate into Sustainable Impact

 Aesthetic values are often underrated, as those can almost never be evaluated in quantitative terms.
 Although impossible to evaluate, threats of loss of aesthetics are important to locals, as it results in economic losses due to a decline of the overall value drop of the destination.